Construction, Reconstruction or Repair of Dams and other Impounding Structures

 The only Minor Dam and Water Impoundment Structure projects are those confined to repairing existing structures contained in DEC's inventory of dams.
 (Contact DEC Dam Safety Section at 625 Broadway, 4th Floor, Albany, NY 12233-3507, phone (518) 402-8185 to determine if a structure is included in the dam inventory.)

 All other activities are considered Major Dam projects for purposes of review and public notice as required by the Uniform Procedures Act.
-For additional information, see Time Frames.
+For additional information, see our web page Getting an Environmental Permit.